wp-plugins/weekly-schedule/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Added extra styles to work with times up to 4 hours in vertical mode

 = 2.0 =
 * New Feature: Added ability to define and display multiple schedules on a Wordpress page